History & Physical

 The physical exam can confirm the above clinical suspicions and reveal further clues

 Abnormal weight can impair the ovulation process.
 Women with Body Mass Indexes of >35 may not respond well to oral fertility medications and thus may have to use injectable medications that carry higher cost and risks.
-Likewise, women with BMIs of <20 may not respond to clomiphene and may have to use injectable medications.
+Likewise, women with BMIs of

 Facial and abdominal hair can suggest overproduction of testosterone which can impede follicular development and ovulation.